 Follow these tips and best practices for managing standalone modules:

 If you're testing a standalone module inside a project, add

 .gitignorefile to prevent accidentally committing the module.

-As a best practice, write automated tests for the tasks and plans in your module, if possible.
+Wherever possible, write automated tests for the tasks and plans in your module.
 For information about automated testing patterns, check out these resources: Example of unit testing plans and integration (acceptance) testing tasks (GitHub) and Writing Robust Puppet Bolt Tasks: A Guide (Puppet blog).